uttam-rao/Format-String-Exception/README.md

 The above was compiled on an x86-64 Linux.
 As mentioned above the calling conventions are different based on the systems used.
 For example, with x86-64 on Linux, the second to sixth arguments come from registers and not the stack, so we have to skip over these to get to the stack.
 The registers are rsi, rdx, rcx, r8, and r9 (highlighted in green).
 The ASCII for “%016lx” is highlighted in yellow and the 16 bytes of the stack after the return address are highlighted in orange.
 Below is the same on my mac machine.
 As can be seen, it is extremely similar but in a different format.
 The ASCII for “%016lx” is circled in red.

 ![mac_stack_screenshot](./mac_stack_2.png)

+Remember that %s indicates a string passed by reference, meaning the data on the stack is treated as an address to go fetch the string from.
+We can use this to look at data at any location in memory since we control the format string and can use it to place any address on the stack.

+printf(“\xad\xde\xad\xde%x%x%x%s”, first, second, third);

+The above will print the string located at the address 0xdeaddead.
+The three %x’s are there to get to move the stack pointer towards the format string (of course this will be different for each case).
+The %s will use the first 4 bytes of the format string as the address of the string that needs to be printed.